 A burst pipe is a plumbing emergency that often occurs in Australian households.

-It is caused when a pipe splits, cracks or bursts, causing water to escape uncontrollably.
-As such, burst pipes can be a nightmare for homeowners, causing extensive damage to property, furniture, and other household items.
+It is caused when a pipe splits, cracks, or bursts, allowing water to escape uncontrollably.
+Burst pipes can be a nightmare for homeowners, causing extensive damage to property, furniture, and other household items.

 So, in this article, we’ll guide you on what to do when you have a burst pipe.
 We’ll also share some simple ways to locate a burst pipe and prevent such plumbing issues in the future.